Elevate Your Role With Caregiver Training

 Home Sweet Care also features videos that teach you how to help someone choking, supporting elders suffering from chronic pain, and more.
 You can also find specialized instructional videos covering dementia care, establishing a relaxing and calm environment, improving communication, and promoting a healthy diet.

 Generations Home Care

 Generations Home Care’s free online courses were developed with family caregivers in mind.
 This extensive training program is 40 hours long, with 25 hours focused solely on dementia care.
-These videos cover various topics, from healthy skincare for seniors, toileting, first aid, how to manage challenging behaviors, planning your loved one’s care, and end-of-life care.
+In addition, these videos cover various topics, such as:

 Whether you are new to caregiving or have several years of experience already, you can never go wrong with caregiving training.
 Making an effort to be more knowledgeable in your role and expanding your skillset is the best thing you can do when you want to ensure your loved one receives the best care possible from you.

 Of course, you don’t have to pay an arm and a leg for caregiver training.
 That’s because the best program is one that fits your budget and needs.
 So if none of the options on this list work for you, you can find thousands of additional videos, workshops, courses, and webinars online.

 Do you need a little extra help with your loved one’s care?
 Or is it time for a respite care break?
 If so, we can help.
 Our qualified in-home caregivers are prepared to meet all your loved one’s needs.
 Call us at 1-888-541-1136 or contact us online and learn more about our services.

 For more resources about caregiving and senior living, visit the Blog.

 - Hipp, Deb.
 “Free Online Family Caregiver Courses and Training.”
 A Place for Mom, 26 Mar.
 2019, www.aplaceformom.com/caregiver-resources/articles/free-online-caregiver-courses.